+For the 26th issue of eSharp we invited papers on the topic of (Re)Creation.
 Our development as a species is a constant process of creation and recreation.
 Frequently, we turn to metaphors in order to present our past, as well as to envision what the future could be.
 This has been particularly evident in recent technological, social, political, economic, and scientific discourses.
 These metaphors can be manipulated and presented as truth, in the conflation of expertise and opinion.
-With human past, present, and future in mind, as an extension of ‘creation’ and ‘recreation’ we welcome articles which focus on themes of birth and rebirth, development and transformation, origins and endings.
+With human past, present, and future in mind, we welcomed articles focusing on themes of birth and rebirth, development and transformation, origins and endings.
+Suggested topics included:

 - Ancient myths and contemporary adaptations